logo

 While a merchant cash advance can help business owners solve liquidity problems by providing capital when the business needs it most, it is not for everyone.
 Before applying for a merchant cash advance, the following steps must be considered carefully:

 The obvious and most important questions is can you afford an MCA?
 Evaluate the repayment schedules in view of your business strategies.
 A merchant cash advance has a unique repayment schedule.
-With a merchant cash advance, business owners don’t have fixed payment schedules.
-Merchant cash advance lets the borrowers pay the advance by subtracting a fixed percentage on the credit or debit card sales until the advance amount plus the fee is fully paid.
-Does this repayment strategy coincide with your business strategies in the long run?
+Does this repayment strategy align with your business cash flow until it is paid back?

 Also important to consider is your return on investment or ROI.
 Will you make more money over the life of the advance after you invest it in your business.
 This may involve making tricky projections, but it is imperative the you consider how much return you will get on your investment into the business.